marsmining/trekk/README.md

 trekk
 =====

 Tiny demo webapp with an elementary two entity domain model.
-Moistly boilerplate code for an app with [Angular](http://angularjs.org/) client-side code and Java server-side REST resource, using [Spring](http://projects.spring.io/spring-framework/).
+Mostly boilerplate code for an app with [Angular](http://angularjs.org/) client-side code and a Java server-side REST resource, using [Spring](http://projects.spring.io/spring-framework/).
 I'm just three days into learning Angular, so I'm sure the client-side code could be improved.